Early history of Ghana: Early Iron Age

 African prehistory is divided into two “ages”, namely the Stone Age succeeded by the Iron Age, and each is subdivided into early, middle and late stages.
 The Iron Age is characterized by the use of iron technology.
-Peculiar to the Iron Age in Sub-Sahara Africa is that it directly succeeded the Stone Age.
+Peculiar to the Iron Age in Sub-Saharan Africa is that it directly succeeded the Stone Age.
 There is no period of experimentation with copper metallurgy, hence, there is no evidence of a preceding Bronze Age to the Iron Age.
 It thus appears that iron metallurgy was introduced into the African continent from Mediterranean craftsmen.

 The Iron Age marks the addition of metallurgy to the technical repertoire of sub-Sahara African people, as stated above.
 The process of iron smelting is complex and represents a significant improvement in technological capability.
 Archeologists have identified the important role of iron in agriculture by enabling forest clearance and cultivation of difficult soils.

 The knowledge of the Early Iron Age in Ghana is still quite limited.
 It derives from just a few excavated sites.
 As a result of that, the understanding of the social and economic consequences of iron technology on societies in Sub-Sahara Africa is limited too, also because of the primary focus on antiquity and diffusion.
 The Early Iron Age sites are identified based on ceramics distinct from those of the middle, and later Iron Age.
 The ceramics of the Early Iron Age in eastern and southern Africa belong to one style system: with the same motif combinations, in the same position on the same kind of shapes.
 This was discovered at the beginning of Iron Age studies and is used as evidence of a common historical origin.
 This type of interpretation is based on the premise that, at anyone time, an ethnic group can be identified by stylistic features.
 This also justifies the assumption that the identity of the producer is the same as the user.